olinjs/olinjs/lessons/01-welcome-internet/README.md

 A example of using stashing could be if you have a bug and you want to see if you just created the bug or if the bug is in your last commit, you can `git stash`, re-run your code and check if the bug still exists, and then `git stash apply` to get back to where you were before.

-#Lesson 1 In-Class Exercises
+#In-Class Exercises
 (We’re not expecting you to finish all of these activities!
 Pick the ones which are interesting and challenging to you, and feel free to work with the people around you.)

 ##Git and Github:
 - If you find a bug in the Olin.js repo at any point, please make a pull request to fix it!
-- On the whiteboards, map out your “mental model” of git -- what do you know and how does it fit together?
 - Draw out how each of the commands you know works
-- Find a git command you don’t know about, read the documentation, and add it to your diagram
+- Find a git command you don’t know about, read the documentation, and call over a teaching team member to explain it to
 - It’s common practice for a team of developers to have a standard git workflow -- come up with one as a group
 - Find git documentation you like & can refer to in the future
 - With a partner: cause & resolve a merge conflict